ryan-b184/reactGitPractice/README.md

-# Ryan Byspalko's Fronend React Portfolio
+# Ryan Byspalko's Frontend React Portfolio
 # Abstract
 This is a simple frontend only React app used as a portfolio for myself.